Java Web Services and XML

 Human Powered Services (HPS) are the piece of the puzzle that meshes BPM with SOA...
 With HPS in the mix choreographing Human and Autonomous services is seamless, without HPS in the mix choreographing Human and Autonomous services is a pain.

-Members of the Project Tango (part of the Metro web services stack) team
+Project Tango (part of the Metro web services stack)

 were at Microsoft's Redmond campus last week to participate in a